jckkrr/bellingcat_hackathon_2304_submission/README.md

 Group name: Jackmaster

 ## Tool Description
-A tool to monitor the movements of business jets around the world.

-Unfiltered crowd-sourced flight-tracking service ADS-B Exchange offer an excellent view of air traffice movements.
+Unfiltered crowd-sourced flight-tracking service ADS-B Exchange offer an excellent view of air traffic movements.
 But finding out who is on board is another matter.
 This tool provides one solution to that: by showing which of these jets arrived or departed from the same location on the same day, it may be possible to work out who met who.

 Development notes:
 - Data source from ADS-B Exchange.